 KCHA's focus on resource conservation reduces operating costs and impacts to the environment and improves the quality of life for the residents.
 We work with residents and staff to save water and energy, reduce solid and hazardous waste, and purchase products made with recycled materials and fewer hazardous chemicals.

-KCHA's 2011-2016 Resource Management Plan and 2017-2021 Environmental Sustainability Plan details our resource conservation strategies, goals and accomplishments.
-(PDF format, 2 MB, download Adobe Reader)
+KCHA's 2011-2016 Resource Management Plan (PDF) and 2017-2021 Environmental Sustainability Plan (PDF) detail our resource conservation strategies, goals and accomplishments.
+You can also view annual reports that outline KCHA's success in meeting the goals of these plans:

 Saving Water & Energy